-A bonus available to a person who served on active duty in the United States armed forces, except active duty for training only; veterans who were declared missing in action; veterans who were declared a prisoner of war; certain family members of a veteran killed in action or died as a result of combat-related injuries; and a veteran medically discharged or medically retired from service due to combat-related disabilities.
+A bonus available to a person who served on active duty in the United States armed forces, except active duty for training only; veterans who were declared missing in action; veterans who were declared a prisoner of war; certain family members of a veteran who was killed in action or who died as a result of combat-related injuries; and a veteran medically discharged or medically retired from service due to combat-related disabilities.

 United States Armed Forces

-Includes Army, Air Force, Navy, Marine Corps, and Coast Guard; any active reserve component of such forces; and members of the Ohio National Guard serving on Active Duty
+Includes Army, Air Force, Navy, Marine Corps and Coast Guard; any active reserve component of such forces; and members of the Ohio National Guard serving on Active Duty.

-When used in referring to the child of a deceased veteran, includes a child born as issue of lawful marriage to which the deceased veteran was a part, a child who was legally adopted by the deceased veteran the natural child of a deceased female veteran, and the child of a deceased male veteran for whom the parent-child relationship was lawfully established under a court or administrative proceeding
+When used in referring to the child of a deceased veteran, includes a child born as issue of lawful marriage to which the deceased veteran was a part, a child who was legally adopted by the deceased veteran the natural child of a deceased female veteran and the child of a deceased male veteran for whom the parent-child relationship was lawfully established under a court or administrative proceeding.

-Parent of veteran or person(s) standing in loco parentis for one year preceding veterans commencement of service in the United states armed forces
+Parent of veteran or person(s) standing in loco parentis for one year preceding veterans commencement of service in the United States Armed Forces.

 Resident of Ohio

-A person who declares permanent residency in the State of Ohio
+A person who declares permanent residency in the State of Ohio.

 Bonus Qualifying periods

-Qualifying dates for the Veteran’s Bonus Program are October 7, 2001-a date determined by the President of the United States as the end of the involvement of the United States armed forces in Afghanistan.
+Qualifying dates for the Veterans Bonus Program are October 7, 2001 – a date determined by the President of the United States as the end of the involvement of the United States Armed Forces in Afghanistan.

 Prisoner of War

-US armed forces member held in continuing custody by an enemy power during an armed conflict – designated by the U.S. Department of Defense.
+United States Armed Forces member held in continuing custody by an enemy power during an armed conflict – designated by the U.S. Department of Defense.